COMPUTE_HOSTNAME="" # populate with the hostname for your compute node.# cat >provisioner.yaml<<EOF

 to take advantage of these nodes:

-$ fuzzball provisioner resource-defs setupFor each machine type you specified with --instance-types, the setup command automatically
+$ fuzzball node provisioner setupFor each machine type you specified with --instance-types, the setup command automatically

-creates provisioner definitions.
+creates node provisioners.
 This may include variations of smaller and larger instance

 types in the same family.
 For example, if you specified --instance-types=n2-standard-8,g2-standard-8

-during deployment, the command may create the following definition:
+during deployment, the command may create the following node provisioners:

 - id: n2-standard-4